Long-Term Effects of Cocaine Abuse

 Partial hospitalization programs (PHPs) are the most intense outpatient treatment programs.
 This is because, while PHPs are outpatient, they still require their patients to attend rehab five to eight hours a day, five to seven days a week.

 Because PHPs require their patients to attend rehab all day, they are good outpatient alternatives to inpatient treatment programs.
-Thus, individuals with moderate to severe level cocaine addictions that can’t afford to live in rehab facilities 24/7 can attend our PHP.
+Thus, individuals with moderate to severe level cocaine addictions who can’t afford to live in rehab facilities 24/7 can attend our PHP.

 Intensive Outpatient Program